BountyStrike/Bountystrike-sh/README.md

 * Ruby

 ## Install
 Just run `bash install.sh` to get the bug hunting environment.
-So far only tested for Ubuntu 16.04.6 and 18.04.3 LTS.
+So far only tested for Ubuntu 22.04.

 ### Vagrant
 You also the have the option to use vagrant with virtualbox, just runt `vagrant up && vagrant ssh`.
 Create a folder called `data` in the root directory, vagrant will map it to `/vagrant_data` inside the VM.

 ## Running
 Simply run `./bstrike.sh <project> <domain>`.

 ## Contributing
 Any feedback or ideas are welcome!
 Want to improve something?
 Create a pull request!